prisma/specs/cli/README.md

 ~~~
 Connecting to ["database"|`[db name]`] at `[host or filename]`...

 Your database does not contain any tables.
-Read how to proceed: [NIKO - LINK].
+Read how to proceed here: https://pris.ly/d/getting-started.
 ~~~

 ### Arguments